cncf/tag-security/community/resources/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 # Conclusion

 While the philosophy behind Zero Trust has been around for decades, its application in cloud native environments introduces unique challenges and opportunities.
 Protecting data confidentiality and integrity is a paramount in these dynamic and distributed systems.
 Every service request and instance must be continuously verified to ensure that only authorized entities gain access to sensitive data.
-Such verification includes both identity verification and behavioral verification using Security Behaviour Analytics.
+Such verification includes both identity verification and behavioral verification using Security Behavior Analytics.
 This approach helps cloud systems cope with threats while assuming cyber breaches are unavoidable.

 Defining fine-grain access controls becomes critical in this context, allowing for more precise adjustments to who or what can access specific resources.
 To further enhance security, dynamic access controls based on the Confidence Level of requests should be introduced, adjusting access privileges in real-time according to the trustworthiness of each interaction.